morden35/bills_nlp_large_scale/README.md

 ## Introduction

 The United States is becoming more politically divided over time, making it more difficult for legislation to gain enough votes to pass and eventually become law.
-A major factor of whether or not a given bill passes can be attributed to a number of variables outside of the bills itself, such as which party holds majority power at the time of vote, which party holds the presidency, which session of Congress is active at the time the bill is introduced, etc. The passage of a congressional bill is also influenced by characteristics of the text of the bill itself, such as how many words are contained in the bill, the number of sections in the bill, and the number of sponsors the bill has.
+A major factor of whether or not a given bill passes can be attributed to a number of variables outside of the bills itself, such as which party holds majority power at the time of vote and which session of Congress is active at the time the bill is introduced.
+The passage of a congressional bill is also influenced by characteristics of the text of the bill itself, such as how many words are contained in the bill, the number of sections in the bill, and the number of sponsors the bill has.
 In this project, our group explores how features related to a given bill determine whether or not a bill passes or fails.
-We do so using a Logistic Regression model, as well as Large-Scale Computing tools such as Dask, PySPark, AWS EMR clusters, and AWS S3 buckets.
+We do so using a Logistic Regression model, as well as Large-Scale Computing tools such as PySpark, AWS EMR clusters, and AWS S3 buckets.

 ## Domain Knowledge